brianlturney/Kickstart-ISO-Generator/README.md

 - Enable/disable automatic security updates
 - Hundreds of other options you can add from the Kickstart reference located at https://docs.fedoraproject.org/en-US/fedora/latest/install-guide/appendixes/Kickstart_Syntax_Reference/

+# How to use

+- Run 'sudo git clone' for this git url
+- Run 'cd Kickstart-IOS-Generator'
+- Run 'sudo chmod +x ./kickstart_generator.py
+- Run 'sudo ./kickstart_generator.py

+# Disclaimer
+  ** This script is provided as-is with no warrantees or support.
+By running this script you accept all responsibility and any and all results from doing so.
+The author of these scripts is not responsible for your actions, results, edits, or otherwise from downloading these files.**
+  ** It is recommended that you use this in a test evironment or vm. **